tags: Rick Shenkman, history

 I should also mention three of my high school teachers.
 They loved my enthusiasm for history and nurtured it.
 I owe them a great deal.
 Two of the teachers were historians.
 I audited their classes when I was given an exemption from History I and II.
 Milo Okkema was a conservative who tutored students in the Great Books.
 Harry Ahearn was a classic New Dealer who lionized FDR.
 Then there was Frank Asher, who taught sociology and Afro-American History (yes, that's what it was called back then).
 He was an old leftist who was reputed to have once been a member of the Communist Party.
 Going from class to class forced me to confront the fact that history is an argument without easy answers, which helped me avoid the impression left by Bailey’s textbook that history consists of a set of facts one commits to memory.

-I came across a wonderful quote from Henry Steele Commager, which I used at the front of one of my two big term papers: "You becomes a historian not so much because you're interested in history, but because you admire people who are interested in history."
+I came across a wonderful quote from Henry Steele Commager, which I used at the front of one of my two big term papers: "You become a historian not so much because you're interested in history, but because you admire people who are interested in history."
 This captures the human element in my love of history.
 I loved those teachers of mine and because they thought history was important.
 I thought it was too.

 MAH: Hmm, I can relate.
 I had a similar experience while reading Aristotle’s Politics very early in the morning while working as a security guard at a movie complex, under construction.
 Yet I never met Aristotle.
 Okay, a right turn!
 Having over the years read so many historians with so many different approaches to history, you certainly have developed thoughts on historiography.
 What is the Shenkmanian philosophy of history?
 Is imagination important?